-- A. Issue an order for relief if it is found that an organization has engaged, or is about to engage, in a discriminatory housing practice. - B. Strategically market available housing to persons less likely to apply. - C. Examine its programs or proposed programs and identify any impediments to fair housing choice within those programs. - D. Pursue affirmative fair housing marketing policies in soliciting buyers and tenants for providers of all types of housing in a jurisdiction.
+- A. Issue an order for relief if it is found that an organization has engaged, or is about to engage, in imposing unfair limitations or unequal derogatory treatment based on biases iinstead of merit. - B. Strategically market available housing to persons less likely to apply. - C. Examine its programs or proposed programs and identify any impediments to fair housing choice within those programs. - D. Pursue fair housing marketing policies in soliciting buyers and tenants for providers of all types of housing in a jurisdiction.